upbound/docs/content/spaces/secrets-management.md

 Upbound has built-in features to help you manage secrets for control planes running in a Space.
 Upbound offers:

 1. New `SharedSecretStore` and `SharedExternalSecret` resources to manage syncing external secrets into groups of control planes.
-2. built-in support for [External Secrets Operator (ESO)](https://external-secrets.io) APIs.
+2. Built-in support for [External Secrets Operator (ESO)](https://external-secrets.io) APIs.
 This allows you to synchronize secrets from external secret stores into a managed control plane.

 ## Shared secrets in a Space